 This tool is to control the aspect of the preview image.
 None of the setting here have any influence to the image saved as a FITS file.
 They are only to help you to view the most of detail on the single raw images.

 It is separated in two part, an histogram of the image and the control buttons.

-On the top left, two rows of buttons are to control the range of histogram drawing, using 90%, 95%, 96%, 98% or the full histogram range.
-Reducing the histogram range help to see faint nebulae in the image.
+On the top, a cursor control the range of histogram drawing, using 90% to 100% or the active histogram range.
+Reducing the histogram range make the image lighter and help to see the faint nebulae in the image.

-The four right button are preselected zoom level for the image.
+On the next row, the four button are preselected zoom level for the image.